VirgilSecurity/virgil-ratchet-x/README.md

 In this section you'll find out how to build a group chat using the Virgil Ratchet SDK.

 ### Create Group Chat Ticket
-Let's assume Alice wants to start group chat with Bob and Carol.
+Let's assume Alice wants to start a group chat with Bob and Carol.
 First of all, you have to create a new group session ticket by running the `startNewGroupSession` method.
-This ticket holds shared root key for further group encryption, therefore it should be encrypted and transmitted to other group participants.
-Every group chat should have unique 32-byte session identifier, we recommend to tie this identifier to your unique transport channel id.
-If your channel id is not 32-byte you can use SHA-256 to derive session id from it.
+This ticket holds a shared root key for future group encryption.
+Therefore, it should be encrypted and transmitted to other group participants.
+Every group chat should have a unique 32-byte session identifier.
+We recommend tying this identifier to your unique transport channel id.
+If your channel id is not 32-bytes you can use SHA-256 to derive a session id from it.

 ```Swift
 // Create transport channel according to your app logic and get session id from it